 • To follow the policies of Casa de Esperanza at all times

-Typically, four Hands of Hope Interns live in an agency foster home with four or five children under the age of six.
-One of the interns will be licensed as the foster parent.
-Together, the Hands of Hope Interns share responsibility for providing 24-hour care to the children in the home.
+Typically, five Hands of Hope House Parents live in an agency foster home with four or five children under the age of six.
+One of the House Parents will be licensed as the foster parent.
+Together, the Hands of Hope House Parents share responsibility for providing 24-hour care to the children in the home.

 Compensation and Benefits